Tuskajussi/Parallax_Interior_Mapping/README.md

 Notes:
 - EXR loading requires `fflate` (already included) and may be large.
 If you upload an EXR, color preview may be generated from the current renderer snapshot.
 - If you have a specific Blender node setup you'd like integrated, we can further refine the shader to match it precisely.

-License: choose a license for your project before publishing on GitHub.